bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:50%" />
 </p>

-The next one is **&lt;meter&gt;**, and you&apos;'ve probably seen this before.
+The next one is **&lt;meter&gt;**, and you&apos;ve probably seen this before.
 Basically how this one works, let me actually bring up the code for this one.
-You can see for the **&lt;meter&gt;** one I&apos;'ve actually gone in here and put in **&lt;meter&gt;** minimum value of zero, maximum value of 100, and my current value is 50.
-So you can see it&apos;'s colored in until about half way through all right?
-Same here with the next one, I&apos;'ve set it to 25%.
+You can see for the **&lt;meter&gt;** one I&apos;ve actually gone in here and put in **&lt;meter&gt;** minimum value of zero, maximum value of 100, and my current value is 50.
+So you can see it&apos;s colored in until about half way through all right?
+Same here with the next one, I&apos;ve set it to 25%.
-Here I just want to show you that it doesn&apos;'t always have to be 0 to
+Here I just want to show you that it doesn&apos;t always have to be 0 to
-100. You can start at 5 and go to 10, and I&apos;'ve set it to 8, which is 60%.
-That&apos;'s how the **&lt;meter&gt;** works.
+100. You can start at 5 and go to 10, and I&apos;ve set it to 8, which is 60%.
+That&apos;s how the **&lt;meter&gt;** works.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 204.  (xx) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->